-Skin Tags are typically soft, small pieces of oddly shaped thick skin that can hang from different parts of the body.
+Skin Tags are typically soft, small pieces of oddly shaped thick skin that can hang from different body parts.

-But skin tags can be a problem as they can bleed if snagged (with their own blood supply) and many will be unhappy with the skin tags' physical appearance, often choosing to have them removed.
+Skin tags can be a problem as they can bleed if snagged (with their blood supply), and many will be unhappy with the skin tags' physical appearance, often choosing to have them removed.

 How can you get rid of skin tags?

-While extra small skin tags may rub off on their own.
-Most skin tags stay attached to your skin and may not require treatment - but they can become rather a nuisance if they continue to grow.
+While extra small skin tags may rub off on their own, most skin tags stay attached to your skin and may not require treatment - but they can become a nuisance if they continue to grow.

 You can opt to have skin tags removed by more conventional methods.
 These include:

-- Surgical removal where the skin tag is removed with the help of sterile instruments.
+- Surgical removal is where the skin tag is removed with the help of sterile instruments.

-- Electrosurgery which involves burning off the skin tag with high-frequency electrical energy.
+- Electrosurgery involves burning off the skin tag with high-frequency electrical energy.

-- Ligation where the skin tag is removed by tying it off with surgical thread in order to cut off its blood flow.
+- Ligation is where the skin tag is removed by tying it off with surgical thread to cut off its blood flow.

-While having small skin tags removed doesn’t usually require anesthesia, your doctor may use local anesthesia when removing large or multiple skin tags.
+While removing small skin tags doesn’t usually require general anesthesia, your doctor may use local anesthesia when removing large or multiple skin tags.

 When skin tags first appear, they are small and can easily be twisted.

-This is the ideal time to treat them of course, especially if you don't like the look of them or they get in the way.
+This is the ideal time to treat them, especially if it is irritating, you don't like their look, or they get in the way.

-There are several DIY removal ways but may come with risks.
+There are several DIY removal ways, but they may come with risks.

-- There is a second DIY method and that is with the use of duct tape, to seal the skin tag tightly so that no air or light can get to it.
-After a few days, you may find you have successfully suffocated your skin tag enough so that it falls off.
-There is a downside to this method.
-The ugly looking duct tape can cause irritation to those with a skin sensitivity.
+- Another DIY method uses duct tape to seal the skin tag tightly so no air and light can get to it.
+The ugly-looking duct tape can irritate those with skin sensitivity.
+After a few days, you may find you have successfully suffocated your skin tag so that it falls off.

-- Thirdly, never try to remove skin tags by snipping off with a pair of scissors as this can be very risky and dangerous because of the chance of infection and bleeding as well as mistaking the skin tag for some other kind of skin growth.
+- Never try to remove skin tags by snipping them off with scissors, as this can be very risky because of the chance of infection and bleeding, as well as mistaking the skin tag for some other kind of skin growth.